lorismichel/quantregForest/cran-comments.md

 ## R CMD check results

-0 ERRORs | 0 WARNINGs | 2 NOTES.
+0 ERRORs | 0 WARNINGs | 0  NOTES.

-* New maintainer
+## New Maintainer

+* I will be (Loris Michel) the new maintainer of this package.
 This was agreed with the previous maintainer and author of the package Nicolai Meinshausen.

-* It is good practice to register native routines and to disable symbol search.

-This error seems to be recurrent but not important.